CMB2/CMB2/readme.md

 **[Plugin now available on wordpress.org](http://wordpress.org/plugins/cmb2/)**

 **CMB2 is in beta and is a complete rewrite of [Custom Metaboxes and Fields for WordPress](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress).
-Much of the documentation available [in the wiki](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress/wiki) is inaccurate.
+We've brought over the documentation from [the wiki](https://github.com/WebDevStudios/CMB2/wiki), but some of the information is still inaccurate.
 Please follow the examples in `example-functions.php` and if you need assistance with beta-testing, please [ping me](http://twitter.com/jtsternberg).**

 ##### Notable Changes in CMB2 (from original CMB)
 **Change 1:** Hooks/filters work nearly the same (if not the same), but you'll be required to use the `cmb2_` instead of the original `cmb_`.
 This includes the main filter for adding metaboxes, `'cmb2_meta_boxes'`.
 The `cmb2_render{$custom_field_type}` action no longer passes the unescaped value as the first parameter.